 Always use positive reinforcement for training purposes with tasty treats and lots of praise and petting for a job well done.

-You want your pup to have fun with his training or he may get burnt out and be harder to train as he gets older.
+You want your pup to have fun with his training, or he may get burnt out and be harder to train as he ages.

 Catahoula Great Dane Mix and Families